mackoj/AcknowledgementGenerator/README.md

 ## Todo

-- add support using swift-format after generating the file
+- add support using swift-format after generating the file(`swift-format --ignore-unparsable-files --in-place Acknowledgements.swift`)
 - improve the Acknowledgements.swift file
 - improve the template
 - more docs